公 法 评 论 你们必晓得真理,真理必叫你们得以自由。 |

 IULIA VOINA-MOTOC: MORAL-RULE AND RULE OF LAW IN INTERNATIONAL POLITICS ??

-rizing international relations cannot achieve consistency since international relations
+rizing international relations cannot achieve consistency since international

 themselves have not registered any progress.